 - Art: Those who want to pursue a creative career can enroll in a program like fine arts, multimedia arts, graphic design, web design and illustration.

 - Social Science: Students interested in subjects like sociology, anthropology and psychology can enroll in a social science program to prepare for a career.

 - Science: Science programs at career schools can help students who want to learn the fundamentals of a discipline before enrolling in a four-year college program.
 Students can earn diplomas in subjects such as chemistry, biology and physics.

 Looking for a Career Change?

-If you have been considering a career change or if you want to explore career options with a bigger paycheck, take a look at at our What Now? section and check a list of new career options you can pursue with the skills you currently have.
+If you have been considering a career change or if you want to explore career options with a bigger paycheck, take a look at at our What Now? section and check a list of career options you might be able to pursue with the skills you have.

 - What is the Value of Career Training?, The Accounting Academy, Accessed November 28, 2014, http://www.theaccountingacademy.com/career-training-value.html

 - Career Training -- Are You Ready?, Career Explorer, Accessed November 28, 2014, http://www.careerexplorer.net/article/career-training-are-you-ready

 - Heald College San Francisco California, Heald College, Accessed November 28, 2014, http://www.heald.edu/locations/san-francisco